 As has already been emphasized, the University responded to its decline in budget share primarily through a comprehensive review of academic and support programs, priorities and a corresponding reallocation of existing funds.
-Since FY 1990, more than \$299.3 million in existing resources have been redirected to high priority programs, and \$156.8 million was returned outright to the State via budget cuts.
+Since FY 1990, more than \$327.3 million in existing resources have been redirected to high priority programs, and \$156.8 million was returned outright to the State via budget cuts.
 Figure 6 illustrates the size of the reallocations accomplished annually since FY 1990 and identifies the principal uses of reallocations each year.

 Given the University's paramount need to address faculty and staff salary competitiveness, it is not surprising that compensation needs have claimed the largest single share of reallocated accomplishments.
-More than 27.9% of the total reallocation achieved since FY 1990 has been devoted to this requirement.
-Another 34.4% has been required for outright budget reductions, while the balance has been divided among academic and support programs (including covering unavoidable cost increases in areas such as Medicare payments to the federal government and statutory sick leave payments to employees leaving University service).

-Among academic program reallocations, those for general instruction have received nearly 42% of the redirected funds.
+More than 27.5% of the total reallocation achieved since FY 1990 has been devoted to this requirement.
+Another 32.4% has been required for outright budget reductions, while the balance has been divided among academic and support programs (including covering unavoidable cost increases in areas such as Medicare payments to the federal government and statutory sick leave payments to employees leaving University service).
+Among academic program reallocations, those for general instruction have received over 41% of the redirected funds.
 The campuses have sought to add new sections of courses facing significant enrollment pressures or created new initiatives such as the Discovery Program at Urbana-Champaign which brings senior faculty and new freshmen together in small class settings early in the students' programs.
-Faculty recruitment, retention & compression efforts have captured another 30.7% of the reallocation pool, including special salary initiatives, laboratory remodeling and upgrades, equipment purchases and so on.
-As reflected in Figure 7, library initiatives and minority student recruitment and faculty recruitment, retention & compression efforts round out the major categories of program reallocations.
+Faculty recruitment, retention & compression efforts have captured another 31.6% of the reallocation pool, including special salary initiatives, laboratory remodeling and upgrades, equipment purchases and so on.
+As reflected in Figure 7, library initiatives and minority student recruitment and faculty recruitment, retention & compression efforts new faculty recruitment, retention & compression efforts and faculty recruitment.